cmille47/NBA-ML-Outcome-Predictor/README.md

 # NBA Game Prediction Tool
-Authors: Christian Miller, Jack Lambert, Joe Gullo, Gabe Elbing Project Manager: Deeksha Arun
+Authors: Christian Miller, Jack Lambert, Joe Gullo, Gabe Elbing

+Project Manager: Deeksha Arun

 ## Project Overview
 The goal of this project is to predict the outcome of a NBA game using a neural network.
 These predictions are utilized to rank which games will be most competitive on any given day selected by the user.
-A full writeup of the project can be found here: [INSERT FINAL PAPER]
+A full writeup of the project can be found here: [NBA-Game-Prediction-Writeup.pdf](https://github.com/cmille47/NBA-ML-Outcome-Predictor/files/9419757/NBA-Game-Prediction-Writeup.pdf)

 ## Requirements
 - All scripts executed using Python 3.8